Clinical Externship

 Training Program

-Lorenz Clinic focus is that it is a training clinic.
+Lorenz Clinic’s focus is that it is a training clinic.
 Our existing training program includes master’s-level family therapy practicum placements, post-master’s fellowships, and a postdoctoral psychology fellowship supervised by licensed psychologists and family therapists.
 Because the training program is an outgrowth of our fierce dedication to serving the underserved, we offer significantly reduced fee services to those in financial need.
 The clinic has a rich schedule of invited speakers; recent speakers have included Drs.
-Froma Walsh, Mac Baird, Irvin Yalom, Bruce Perry, Pauline Boss, Sue Johnson, Mary Catherine Bateson, and Harry Aponte.
-More information about the larger training program can be found here or by contacting the Training Director, Dr. BJ Suarez.
+Froma Walsh, Mac Baird, Irvin Yalom, Bruce Perry, Pauline Boss, Sue Johnson, Mary Catherine Bateson, Harry Aponte, and Carol Falender.
+More information about the larger training program can be found here or by contacting the Training Director, Dr. BJ Suarez, at employment@lorenzclinic.com.

 Benefits